akmaladib01/excel_chatbot/README.md

-Excel Chatbot
+🐍 Excel/CSV Search Chatbot
-Overview

-This Python script allows you to search through multiple Excel (.xlsx, .xls) and CSV files in a folder.
+Hey there! 👋 This little Python chatbot helps you search through all your Excel and CSV files super easily.
+Just type what you’re looking for, and it will find the matching rows and show them nicely in your browser.

-Searches are case-insensitive.
+No more scrolling endlessly in Excel!

+✨ What It Can Do

+Search multiple Excel sheets and CSV files at once

+Case-insensitive search (so CRITICAL = critical)

-Only rows containing the search keyword are returned.
+Shows only the rows containing your keyword

-Matching rows are saved as HTML files and opened automatically in your default browser.
+Saves results as HTML for clean viewing in your browser

-Original files remain unchanged.
+Leaves your original files completely untouched

-Requirements
+🛠 Requirements

-Python 3.7+ installed on your system
+Python 3.7 or higher

-Python libraries: pandas
+Python library: pandas

-Install required library
+Install pandas if you haven’t yet:

 pip install pandas

-Folder Setup
+📂 How to Set Up Your Files

-Create a folder to store all your Excel/CSV files (example: Excel_Files).
+Make a folder for all your Excel/CSV files.
+Example: Excel_Files

-Place all your .xlsx, .xls, and .csv files in that folder.
+Put all your .xlsx, .xls, and .csv files there

-Each Excel file can have multiple sheets.
+Excel files can have multiple sheets

-CSV files are treated as a single sheet.
+CSV files are treated as single sheets

-Update the folder path in the script if needed:
+In the script, update the folder path if needed:

-folder_path = "Excel_Files"  # change to your folder path
+folder_path = "Excel_Files"

-How the Script Works

-Scans the folder for all Excel and CSV files.

-Reads each file and automatically detects the header row.

-Cleans the data by removing empty rows and columns.

-Loads all sheets/files into memory for fast searching.

-Starts a chat loop in the terminal where you can type your search query.

-Searches all sheets/files for rows containing your keyword (case-insensitive).

-Saves matching rows into HTML files inside a folder called search_results and opens them in your browser.

-How to Use
+🚀 How to Use It

 Run the script:

 python chatbot_excel_search.py

-The script will display all detected files:
+The script will show all your files:

 Found 3 file(s) in 'Excel_Files':
 1) file1.xlsx